-Rice pudding with leftover rice is a great way to use up rice leftovers.
+Rice pudding with cooked rice (leftover rice) is a great way to use up rice leftovers.
 And if you are looking additional leftover rice recipes, give my festive Gluten-free Ham & Rice Benedict a try!

 If you are looking for even more leftover recipes, check out my Leftovers Reinvented Board on Pinterest!

 📋 Cranberry Gingerbread Stovetop Rice Pudding